 It was a challenge to write a 400-page novel but one I enjoyed - insofar as it’s possible to actively enjoy writing anything longer than a shopping list.
 I’m with Dorothy Parker who said, ‘I hate writing.
 I love having written.’
 Published by Bonnier Zaffre.
 I'm delighted that Without Trace has garnered many 5-star reviews on Amazon.
 (My favourite so far: 'enough red herrings to open a stall at Billingsgate’.)

 Publication can be nerve-wracking for authors, just as transmission is a jittery time for screenwriters.
 After a year - often several - of hard graft, the fruits of your labour are unleashed on the world.
 In my own case, I was convinced there would be at least one sniffy critic unable to resist the temptation offered by my surname.
 ‘No prize for this Booker’… It hasn't happened yet but there’s still time.

 Meanwhile.
 Without Trace has been optioned for TV by a leading independent production company but I'm not getting overly excited about seeing my story translated to the small screen.
 The development schedule for TV projects is longer than the gestation period of an elephant and, while many books are optioned, few make it to the finish line.

 One thing is for sure: if I write the scripts I’ll have only one person to blame if the finished product proves disappointing.

-Simon Booker is one of a series of authors and publishing industry professionals that will lead a workshop as part of From First Draft To Final Draft, our exclusive ten-week writing course with William Ryan.
+Simon Booker is one of a series of authors and publishing industry professionals that will lead a workshop as part of Your Novel, our exclusive ten-week writing course with William Ryan.
 View full details.